dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

   - **Prompt for credentials on the secure desktop**
   - **Not configured**: Prompt for credentials
 - **Route elevation prompts to user’s interactive desktop**: **Enable** so all elevation requests go to the interactive user's desktop, not the secure desktop.
 Any prompt behavior policy settings for administrators and standard users are used. **Not configured** (default) forces all elevation requests go to the secure desktop, regardless of any prompt behavior policy settings for administrators and standard users.
-- **Elevated prompt for app installations**: When set to **Block**, application installation packages aren't detected or prompted for elevation.
+- **Elevated prompt for app installations**: When set to **Enabled** , application installation packages aren't detected or prompted for elevation.
 When set to **Not configured** (default), the user is prompted for an administrative user name and password when an application installation package requires elevated privileges.
 - **UIA elevation prompt without secure desktop**: **Enable** to allow UIAccess apps to prompt for elevation, without using the secure desktop.
 When **Not configured** (default), the elevation prompts use a secure desktop.

 #### Admin Approval Mode settings

 - **Admin approval Mode for Built-in Administrator**: **Enabled** allows the built-in Administrator account to use Admin Approval Mode.
 Any operation that requires elevation of privilege prompts the user to approve the operation. **Not configured** (default) runs all apps with full admin privileges.
-- **Run all admins in Admin Approval Mode**: Set to **Block** to disable Admin Approval Mode and all related UAC policy settings. **Not configured** (default) enables Admin Approval Mode.
+- **Run all admins in Admin Approval Mode**: Set to **Enabled** to disable Admin Approval Mode and all related UAC policy settings. **Not configured** (default) enables Admin Approval Mode.

 ### Microsoft Network Client